-Figure 44.
+Figure 48.
 Removing the WLAN card

 1. Loosen the captive screw that secures the WLAN-card bracket to the system board.
 2. Lift the WLAN-card bracket from the WLAN card.
-3. Remove the screw (M2x3) screw that secures the WLAN card to the system board.
-4. Disconnect the antenna cables from the WLAN card.
-5. Lift the WLAN card at an angle to slide it out from its slot (JWLAN1).
-6. Remove the WLAN card from the WLAN-card slot (JWLAN1) on the system board.
+3. Disconnect the antenna cables from the WLAN card.
+4. Lift the WLAN card at an angle to slide it out from its slot (JWLAN1).
+5. Remove the WLAN card from the WLAN-card slot (JWLAN1) on the system board.